-- i. have a high school diploma (this can be from a foreign school if it is equivalent to a U.S. high school diploma); or - ii.
-Have a recognized equivalent of a high school diploma, such as a general educational development (GED) certificate or other state sanctioned test or diploma-equivalency certificate like HiSet; or - iii.
-Have completed homeschooling at the secondary level as defined by state law; or - iv.
-Have completed secondary school education in a homeschool setting which qualifies for an exemption from compulsory attendance requirements under state law, if state law does not require a homeschooled student to receive a credential for their education; or - v.
-Have successfully completed at least a two-year college-level program that is acceptable for credit towards a bachelor's degree or completion of an associate degree.
+- a. have a high school diploma (this can be from a foreign school if it is equivalent to a U.S. high school diploma); or - b.
+Have a recognized equivalent of a high school diploma, such as a general educational development (GED) certificate or other state sanctioned test or diploma-equivalency certificate like HiSet; or - c.
+Have completed homeschooling at the secondary level as defined by state law; or - d.
+Have completed secondary school education in a homeschool setting which qualifies for an exemption from compulsory attendance requirements under state law, if state law does not require a homeschooled student to receive a credential for their education; or - e.
+Have successfully completed at least a two-year college-level program that is acceptable for credit towards a bachelor's degree or completion of an associate degree. - f.
+To be accepted into the program an applicant must successfully complete and pass an Admission Assessment Test with a score of 75% or higher (no exceptions). - a.
+Students will have a maximum of two (2) opportunities to pass, if a student fails both attempts, they can reapply after six (6) months. - b.
+Prospective applicants may request special accommodations in accordance withe the American with Disabilities Act (ADA).
+Please refer to the ADA disability Policy located on our website: https://paulmitchell.edu/hackensack.